svc333/overview/glossary/glossary.md

 {: #x9829545}

 Executable code that is deployed on a blockchain network, where it is executed and validated by chain validators together during the consensus process.
 Developers can use chaincodes to interact with a network's shared ledger, develop business contracts, asset definitions, and collectively-managed decentralized applications.

+### channel
+{: #x2016483}

+A private subset of a larger blockchain network with specific rules and a separate ledger that only channel members can access.

 ### CLI
 {: #x2008863}